 How long does it take chalk artists to complete works?

 At two day festivals, a standard size for a street painting/chalk art is 10′ x 10′.
 We suggest 7′ x 7′ or smaller for a one day festival.
-Artists will usually arrive at sun up and work until sun down.
+Artists will usually want to arrive at sun up and will work until the end of the event or the sun goes down.

 When is the best time to view the chalk works?
 When will people come?

 Experienced festival visitors usually visit on the final day of the festival towards the end of when the pieces are complete.
 That’s because they want to see the pieces finished!
 Things are usually slow in the mornings but gain traction at the end of the day.
-However, most attendees who come the first day of the festival will come more than once because they want to see the progress.
+However, most attendees who come the first day of the festival will come more than once because they want to see the progress of the art.